Jane Dewey: Career

-Dewey left Rochester for Bryn Mawr College, where she became an assistant professor in 1931.
+In 1931, Dewey left Rochester for Bryn Mawr College, where she became an assistant professor in physics and, later, the chair of the department.
 That year, she was elected a Fellow of the American Physical Society, and she soon took on the position of department chair.
 However, her marriage — to fellow physicist J. Alston Clark — broke apart, and her health worsened, forcing her to take medical leave.
 During her absence, Bryn Mawr replaced her as chair with a male physics professor (Walter C. Michels), and Dewey was unemployed until 1940, when she found a part-time instructor position at Hunter College.
 Her health suddenly restored, she moved to industry, taking a wartime job at the United States Rubber Company and then, in 1947, a staff position at the Army's Ballistic Research Laboratory (BRL) at Aberdeen Proving Ground, where she headed the Terminal Ballistics Laboratory.

 Legacy

 Dewey-Mackenzie estimate

-In a landmark paper, while at United States Rubber Company, Dewey derived the elastic constants of a solid material filled with non-rigid particles.
-In 1950, Mackenzie presented a similar derivation for a solid containing spherical holes.
+In a landmark paper while at United States Rubber Company, Dewey derived the elastic constants of a solid material filled with non-rigid particles.
+In 1950, J. K. Mackenzie presented a similar derivation for a solid containing spherical holes.
 They both made the assumption that the distribution of the inclusions is diffuse enough that neighboring inclusions do not affect one another.
 This has led to similar derivations using this assumption being called "Dewey-Mackenzie estimates."
-Mackenzie’s solution may be considered a special case of the more general and difficult problem that Dewey set herself and succeeded in solving exactly.
+Mackenzie's solution may be considered a special case of the more general and difficult problem that Dewey set herself and succeeded in solving exactly.
 As of 2021, her paper has been cited over 130 times in scientific journals.
 In fact, the approach in her original paper is now so well known that it is often referred to only indirectly, as a "Dewey-Mackenzie estimate," without citation.